πŸ‘‹ Hello world, my name is

 During the integration, I raised UI/UX concerns regarding the proposed implementation.
 Communicating with stakeholders, I proposed an alternative implementation that would both improve the integration and avoid the concerns I had raised.

 In addition to the Apple TV app integration work, I also lead the redesign and development of the tvOS TopShelf extension.
-By utilizing functionality in the latest OS version, we were able to promote new content to users and provide them with a way to jump back into their favorite show.
+By utilizing functionality in the latest OS version, we were able to promote new content to users and provide them with a way to jump back into their favorite shows.

 Live Team @ WillowTree πŸ”—